1. About us

 Data that is given to us by you

-b. when you register with us and set up an account to receive our products/services;
+When you register with us and set up an account to receive the Bits service;

 Data that is collected automatically